-This 30 kilometer region – Lavaux – stretches from the city of Lausanne all the way to Chateau de Chillon, and because of its cultural importance, the locality has been given the distinction of being a UNESCO World heritage site.
+This 30-kilometre region – Lavaux – stretches from the city of Lausanne all the way to Chateau de Chillon, and because of its cultural importance, the locality has been given the distinction of being a UNESCO World Heritage site.

 I had the pleasure to spend a few weeks bang in the middle of this belt, staying amidst the vineyards, exploring the tiny Swiss-French villages that showcase a very different Switzerland as compared to some of the popular – more mountainous – provinces.

-There are enough touristy attractions such as the Lavaux Vinorama or Toy Train rides through the Vineyards that help promote the wine cultural, but what attracted me was discovering cute sounding and looking villages – Pully (pronounced Pu-yee), Cully (pronounced ku-yee), Lutry, Chexbres (pronounced Shebre), Rivaz… that makes the Lavaux area such a beautiful detour.
+There are enough touristy attractions such as the Lavaux Vinorama or Toy Train rides through the Vineyards that help promote the wine culturally, but what attracted me was discovering cute sounding and looking villages – Pully (pronounced Pu-yee), Cully (pronounced Ku-yee), Lutry, Chexbres (pronounced Shebre), Rivaz… that makes the Lavaux area such a beautiful detour.